wbolster/emacs-python-pytest/README.rst

 note that ``python-pytest.el`` uses `projectile`__
-for some of its features, e.g. finding associated test files. this package is intended to work correctly, even without any ``projectile`` configuration, since it will typically just do the right thing if a project has a conventional layout.
+for some of its features, e.g. finding associated test files. this package is intended to work correctly even without any ``projectile`` configuration, since it will likely do the right thing if a project has a conventional layout.

 __ https://github.com/bbatsov/projectile